The Best Shows and Movies To Watch on Netflix Now, According to Our Editors

 The Umbrella Academy

 Based on the popular, Eisner Award-winning comics and graphic novels by Gerard Way, The Umbrella Academy starts off in the year 1989 when 43 children were born around the world to random, unconnected women who weren’t even pregnant the day before.
 Among the 43, seven – Ben, Klaus, Allison, Luther, Diego, Vanya and Number Five – are gifted with special abilities far beyond the ordinary, who are adopted by billionaire industrialist Sir Reginald Hargreeves.
 He then establishes The Umbrella Academy in order to prepare his special children to save the world.
 However, after falling out during their teenage years, the siblings part ways.
 Seventeen years later, all of them reunite to solve a mystery surrounding their father’s death.
 On top of that, they also have to deal with the imminent threat of a global apocalypse. – Pauline De Leon, Associate Editor

 Korean dramas were never on my radar until a friend of mine recommended that I watch Itaewon Class, so I decided to break that one-inch tall barrier of subtitles and give the show a chance.
 The Netflix Original series explores the themes of family, love, self-acceptance, class warfare and second chances.
-What I especially love about Itaewon Class is its diverse cast that features a transgender and a person of color, both represented from a realistic point of view.
+What I especially love about Itaewon Class is its diverse cast that features a transgender person and a person of color, both represented from a realistic point of view.
 Each episode runs for about an hour long and is jam-packed with emotion and drama, so try not to finish it all in one day as I did. – Pauline De Leon, Associate Editor

 Never Have I Ever